openbmc/docs/CONTRIBUTING.md

 into the OpenBMC project.

-Avoid references to non-public resources
+References to non-public resources
 ----------------------------------------

-Code and commit messages should not refer to companies' internal documents or systems (including bug trackers).
+Code and commit messages shall not refer to companies' internal documents or systems (including bug trackers).
 Other developers may not have access to these, making future maintenance difficult.

+Code contributed to OpenBMC must build from the publicly amiable sources, with no dependencies on non-public resources (URLs, repositories, etc).

 Best practices for D-Bus interfaces
 ----------------------------------